ewolff/microservices-primer/manuscript/chapter2.md

 Domain-driven Design does not only provide a guideline for how a domain model can be implemented, but also for the relationships between domain models.
 Having multiple domain models initially appears unusual.
-After all concepts like customer and order are central for the entire enterprise.
+After all, concepts like customer and order are central for the entire enterprise.
 Therefore, it seems attractive to implement exactly one domain model and to carefully consider all aspects of the model.
 This should make it easy to implement the software systems in